 I even got over the fact that he made us wear this:

 We carried on with our tour and as I wasn’t taking notes (because I’m not a giant loser), I really don’t have much to provide in the way of facts.
-I can tell you that this ended up being so much more fun than I was expecting, and the hanging bridges are, I’ve decided, pure witchcraft.
+I can tell you that this ended up being so much more fun than I was expecting.
+Also, the hanging bridges are, I’ve decided, pure witchcraft.
 Physics shmysics, there is wizardry involved in keeping these things up.

 Because we were feeling the most adventurous having accomplished a few successful bridge crossings, the hubs started to get rowdy and tackled a Tarzan vine.
 I’ll let you take a look at how that played out: